 No invasive procedures will be performed or experimental medications given.

-Starting pay is $18 per hour for training and increases to $20 per hour for the first examination day.
+Starting pay is $20 per hour.
 All SPs are eligible for annual merit-based salary increases, as well as benefits after the requisite period.

-The Chicago location is currently looking for SPs who could match cases representing a range of demographics.
+The Chicago location is currently looking for SPs who could match cases representing patients 55 years old or older.

-The Conshohocken location is currently looking for SPs who could match cases representing patients 18 years old or younger (must be at least 18 to apply).
+The Conshohocken location is currently looking for SPs who could match cases representing patients 18 (or younger)-44 years of age (must be at least 18 to apply).

 If you are not able to submit your application online, you may print it and send it with a recent photo to one of the mailing addresses below: